 Developmental Language Disorders (DLDs); Intervention Mechanisms; Assessment tools including dynamic assessment.
 Leads the SLCN (Speech, language and communication needs) research group (https://www.ul.ie/schoolalliedhealth/content/research-groups) in the School of Allied Health, UL, who are particularly interested in collaborative practice to achieve best outcomes for children with SLCN in schools.
-Vice-Chair Working Group 1 of COST Action IS1406 'Enhancing children's oral language skills across Europe and beyond-a collaboration focussing on interventions for children with difficulties learning their first language'.
-Currently gathering data to support clinical use of a tool for capturing sentence production difficulties in children.
+Member of HIST_HRI management committee.
+Was vice-chair of Working Group 1 of COST Action IS1406 'Enhancing children's oral language skills across Europe and beyond-a collaboration focusing on interventions for children with difficulties learning their first language' (2015-2019).
+This work had examined intervention practices and service delivery for children with DLD across Europe and beyond .
+Currently leading an NCSE funded project to build schools' capacity to support children with SLCN.
+Developed a tool for capturing sentence production difficulties in children.
 The story retell tool (Captain Grey and the Greedy Aliens) has been designed based on theory of underlying linguistic and processing deficits in DLD and to provide greater ecological validity than single sentence based tasks.
-Co-supervising PhDs in (i) collaborative working between speech and language therapists and teachers (Aoife Gallagher), (ii) dynamic assessment of narrative in children with Developmental Language Disorder (Louise-Gallagher Sterritt) and (iii) peer-mediated intervention for autistic children who are described as minimally verbal (Michelle O'Donoghue).
+Supervising research post-graduate students examining SLTs working in the school context, dynamic assessment of narrative in children with Developmental Language Disorder and peer-mediated intervention for autistic children who are described as minimally verbal.
 Was a member of the Catalise consortium, lead by Professor Dorothy Bishop, achieving consensus on identification of and terminology for developmental language disorder.
 Co-author of IASLT (2017) position statement and guidance document on Developmental language disorder.